swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 The `#` character and each of the `!` characters represent the encoded quality for an individual nucleotide.
 The numerical value assigned to each of these characters depends on the sequencing platform that generated the reads.
-The sequencing machine used to generate our data uses the standard Sanger quality PHRED score encoding, using by Illumina version 1.8 onwards.
+The sequencing machine used to generate our data uses the standard Sanger quality PHRED score encoding, used by Illumina version 1.8 and onwards.
 Each character is assigned a quality score between 0 and 40 as shown in the chart below.

 ~~~